thangngoc89/react-howler/README.md

 volume    | 1.0     | The volume of the specific howl, from `0.0` to `1.0`
 html5     | false   | Set to `true` to force HTML5 Audio.
-This should be used for large audio files so that you don't have to wait for the full file to be downloaded and decoded before playing. format    | []      | howler.js automatically detects your file format from the extension, but you may also specify a format in situations where extraction won't work (such as with a SoundCloud stream). onPlay    | noop    | Called when audio starts or resumes playing onPause   | noop    | Called when audio is paused onVolume  | noop    | Called when volume is changed
+This should be used for large audio files so that you don't have to wait for the full file to be downloaded and decoded before playing. format    | []      | howler.js automatically detects your file format from the extension, but you may also specify a format in situations where extraction won't work (such as with a SoundCloud stream). xhrWithCredentials | false | Set to `true` if you want `withCredentials` flag on XHR request. [see reference](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials). onPlay    | noop    | Called when audio starts or resumes playing onPause   | noop    | Called when audio is paused onVolume  | noop    | Called when volume is changed